 - For each client implementing the protocol, its latest version from blockchain is known.

 - There is no central entity responsible for maintaining or distributing updates, any such update is proposed under implicit or explicit agreement of the majority of stake and then distributed in a decentralized way.

 - We do not rely upon clients updating the software on their PCs in time; this is done automatically, and updates are announced directly via the blockchain.

-- If any security flaws are detected in some version of the CSL protocol or in some particular implementation, there would be a mechanism to distribute an update rapidly (but still under agreement of the majority of stake).
+- If any security flaws are detected in some version of the CSL protocol or in some particular implementation, there would be a mechanism to distribute an update rapidly (and still under agreement of the majority of stake).